xophidia/SLAE/exercices/exercice_6E.md

 # Assignement 6 #

-Dans cette section, il est demandé de proposer une version polymorphique de 3 shellcodes(+1 car c'est marrant à faire) issus de la plateforme shellstorm.
+In this section, it is requested to propose a polymorphic version of three shellcodes (+1 just for fun) coming from the shellstorm platform..
  - http://shell-storm.org/shellcode/files/shellcode-220.php
  - http://shell-storm.org/shellcode/files/shellcode-212.php
  - http://shell-storm.org/shellcode/files/shellcode-639.php
  - http://shell-storm.org/shellcode/files/shellcode-548.php

-La compilation en assembleur est réalisée avec le script présent ici https://github.com/xophidia/Shellcode/blob/master/compile.sh.
+The compilation in assembler is realized here with the present script https://github.com/xophidia/Shellcode/blob/master/compile.sh.
-La compilation en C s'appuie sur le fichier https://github.com/xophidia/Shellcode/blob/master/test_shellcode.c.
+The compilation in C is based on the file https://github.com/xophidia/Shellcode/blob/master/test_shellcode.c.
-Nous utilisons pour cela la commande `gcc -fno-stack-protector -z execstack test_shellcode.c -o test_shellcode`
+We use the command `gcc -fno-stack-protector -z execstack test_shellcode.c -o test_shellcode`

-## Première modification ##
+## First modification ##

 Source : http://shell-storm.org/shellcode/files/shellcode-220.php